 Hailing from the Philippines, Toronto-based composer and synth pop singer-songwriter Juro Kim Feliz has collaborated with ensembles including Liminar, the Thin Edge New Music Collective, and Ensemble x.y.
 Winning the Goethe Southeast Asian Young Composer Award (2009) in Kuala Lumpur, Malaysia, his creative work as a contemporary classical composer have since garnered performances across Southeast Asia, North America, and Europe.
 As a synth pop artist, he adopts the moniker “Grumpy Kitty Boy.”

 His first musical exposure came through piano lessons from his mother at an early age.
 Formal piano studies commenced later under Minda Amoranto and Avelina Manalo, leading him to win the Weinstein Piano Competition (1st place, 1999) and land as a finalist in the National Competitions for Young Artists Piano Competition (2001) in the Philippines.

 Besides activities involving composition, Feliz also engaged in community radio as a producer and co-host of Sigaw ng Bayan Montreal at CKUT 90.3 FM (2015-2017).
-As a library resident artist of the Canadian Music Centre Ontario (2018-2019), he produced a blog/podcast series named Nomadic Sound Worlds which explores and situates Canadian contemporary music within present-day global migration.
+As a library resident artist of the Canadian Music Centre Ontario, he produced an article/podcast series named Nomadic Sound Worlds which explores and situates Canadian contemporary music within present-day global migration.